-- the Group's capital requirements and projected liquidity; - the fixed overhead requirement of CQS UK; - risk exposures within the relevant funds or client portfolios; - the Group's current activities and associated prudential and conduct risks; - the level of base pay required to retain and attract experienced and qualified individuals; - any financial obligations arising in the next twelve months; and - partner base drawings.
+- capital requirements, liquidity requirement and projected liquidity; - the fixed overhead requirement; - risk exposures within the relevant funds or client portfolios; - current activities and associated prudential and conduct risks; - the level of base pay required to retain and attract experienced and qualified individuals; - any financial obligations arising in the next twelve months; and - partner monthly base drawings.

 The total remuneration for each individual comprises a fixed base, discretionary variable award (which may be deferred) and other benefits.
 These components are considered and balanced having regard to the role fulfilled by each particular individual.
-In establishing the level of variable awards (if any) for the firm as whole and the individuals, the Governing Body takes into consideration various factors, including:
+In establishing the level of variable awards (if any) for the firm as whole and the individuals, ManCo takes into consideration various factors, including: